ibm-cloud-docs/hpc-ibm-spectrumlsf/sml.md

     ./show.sh <cluster_prefix>
     ```

     * `show.sh` - This script retrieves details of the Schematics workspace for a given LSF cluster prefix.
-It ensures you're logged into the correct account and region, locates the workspace, and then displays its full configuration and state.
+It ensures you are logged into the correct account and region, locates the workspace, and then displays its full configuration and state.

 2. Copy the job submission script to the cluster by using the command:
     ```pre